dangeredwolf/ModernDeck/README.md

 `npm run rollup`

-This will transpile moderndeck.js and dependencies.
+This will transpile ModernDeck source and dependencies into a single moderndeck.js file.
 This needs to be run if you make JS changes under the ModernDeck/src directory

 ℹ Building ModernDeck's source with Rollup increments the Build number as well